Interstate 88 (New York): History

 In 1999 NYSDOT, the Federal Highway Administration (FHWA) and the New York State Thruway Authority (NYSTA) discussed redesignating the Berkshire Connector as I-90 and redesignating the nontoll part of I-90 from Thruway exit 24 to exit B1 on the Berkshire Connector as I-88.
 The section of the Thruway between exits 25 and 24 would then be codesignated as I-90 and I-88.
 This was never implemented.

 2006 flood

 As a result of the June 2006 flooding in Upstate New York and Northeastern Pennsylvania, Carrs Creek washed out a 50 ft section of I-88 southwest of Unadilla on June 28.
 Around 6:20 am, two trucks from different directions drove into the chasm, apparently unaware of it, killing both drivers.
 David Swingle, 42, of Waverly, who was driving eastbound, was identified shortly after the accident.
 The westbound trucker was Patrick O'Connell, 55, of Lisbon, Maine.
 His body was found downstream several days after the water receded.

 NYSDOT started construction to replace the section of highway almost immediately, and it was reopened August 31.
 Families of both victims planned to sue the state of New York for the incidents.

+Exit list

+Interstate 88 will be switching from sequential to mile-based exit numbers starting on or after September 28, 2026.